 The full title of the country is the Republic of Poland or in Polish, Rzeczpospolita Polska.
 This is a massive undertaking for one person to capture a nation the size of Poland but I will endeavour over time to populate Poland Travel Guide with information about travel, tourism, geography, history, culture, aviation, the economy and many other helpful and fascinating details about the cities, towns and villages across Poland.

-Poland is an ancient nation that was created in the middle of the 10th century.
+Poland or Polska, is an ancient nation that was created in the middle of the 10th century.
 Foreign agreements between 1772 and 1795 by Russia, Prussia, and Austria partitioned Poland amongst themselves.
 Although Poland regained its independence in 1918 it found itself overrun by Germany and the Soviet Union in World War II and became a Soviet satellite state following the war, but its government was comparatively tolerant and progressive.

 Problems with the labour force in 1980 led to the formation of the independent trade union “Solidarity” that eventually turned into a major political force and by 1990 had held parliamentary and presidential elections.
 Reforms carried out in the early 1990s enabled the country to transform its economy into one of the most robust in Central Europe.
 This process continues to-day.
 Poland joined NATO in 1999 and the European Union in 2004.
 With its transformation to a democratic, market-oriented country, Poland is actively involved in many Euro-Atlantic organizations.

 Polish history goes back over a 1000 years with many battles fought over territory during this period.
 Many of the towns and cities date back to the beginning of the nation.
 The current population is about 38.1 million.
 Four out of the ten transport trans-european network corridors run through the nation.